SoftDev2425/AI_exam/readme.md

 Our hypotheses is AI models can achieve high accuracy in predicting house prices based on relevant features.
 A generative AI can effectively produce structured documents for real estate agents using data from house sales websites.

 ### Motivation
+The real estate market is complex and influenced by numerous factors.
+If AI can predict price for a house from these factors, it would be ideal, to implement it to this business area.
+Reducing workload for real estate agents.

 ### Theoretical Foundation